Easton in Bristol, England: History, Life Today, and a Banksy Link

 Demolition in Easton

 Sadly, Fleet Street and the nearby streets no longer exist.
-Demolition of nearby houses began even before my grandfather moved out to live with my Aunt's family.
-Old houses without an indoor toilet, bathroom or modern fixtures and plumbing weren't considered desirable by the powers that be (or were).
-Blocks of flats now cover what was once Fleet Street and my grandfather, parents and aunt are all dead.
+Demolition of nearby houses began even before my grandfather moved out to live with my Aunt's family, who had moved to their own home.
+Old houses without an indoor toilet, bathroom, or modern fixtures and plumbing weren't considered desirable by the powers that be (or were).
+Blocks of flats now cover what was once Fleet Street and my grandfather, parents, and aunt are all dead.

 In the 1960s and 1970s, large sections of Easton were destroyed to make way for a new motorway and new housing estates.
 The destruction of Fleet street and its surroundings was probably part of this remodelling process.